Making a will

 However, if your will doesn’t meet all those requirements, the courts can still declare it to be a valid will, see below.

 As a matter of good practice, you as the will-maker and each of the witnesses should also sign the foot of each page preceding the last page.
 This helps to guard against any suggestion that pages have been inserted in the will after it was signed.

 Special rules for signing of wills in the COVID-19 period

-The government brought in special rules because of COVID-19 that allowed wills to be signed and witnessed using audiovisual links, so that the will-maker and the two witnesses didn’t all have to be in each other’s physical presence when they signed, for example, sign via video messenger or zoom.
+The government brought in special rules because of COVID-19 that allows wills to be signed and witnessed using audiovisual links, so that the will-maker and the two witnesses didn’t all have to meet in person when they signed, for example, they could sign via video messenger or zoom.
 These special COVID-19 rules are found in the Epidemic Preparedness (Wills Act 2007 – Signing and Witnessing of Wills) Immediate Modification Order 2020 and needs to be renewed every 3 months by the government.
-You can check if the order has been renewed by going to and searching “Epidemic Preparedness (COVID-19) Notice 2020”.
+It was last updated on 19 September 2021.
+To check if the order has been renewed, go to and search “Epidemic Preparedness (COVID-19) Notice 2020”.